qlu-lab/QUAIL/README.md

 | start          | (Optinoal) Index of SNP that starts computing |
 | end       | (Optinoal) Index of SNP that ends computing |

+For both genotype vQTL analysis and vPGS analysis(described following), the `--num_levels` depends on the sample size in the analytic sample.
+We recommend using 500 levels when sample size is around 10000 and 2000 levels when sample size > 10000.
+However, you can check the robustness of your results by using more levels.

 The script is designed to run on chromosome segments to facilitate parallel computation on the cluster.
 If `--start` or `--end` is not specified, the script will perform the analysis on all SNPs in the plink `test` file.

 #### Explanation of Output